 8) Software or updates.
 The key software for writers is a wordprocessing software and a backup or security software.
 For PC users, most use Microsoft Office-based Word; for a new computer, that would be helpful.
 But here are some more novel suggestions:

 - Scrivener software.
 If your writer is working on book-length fiction or nonfiction, Scrivener is a software that helps them organize the complexity of multi-scene, multi-chapter works.
 Originally designed for Macs, a PC version came available in 2011 — so that it has been a “new discovery” for many writers in the past year.
 I was a fast convert.
 Days off during the holidays are a great time to get to learn and play with all the software’s functions.
-Cost & where to buy: $40; the software is purchased directly from the vendor at this link Literature and Latte; if you are unsure if your writer will like it, you can download a trial first.
+Cost & where to buy: $40; the software is purchased directly from the vendor, Literature & Latte.
+No fear: the site is generous in offering a free trial that allows 30 nonconsecutive days of use.
+The buttons below take you to the Windows version.
+A hyperlink below that offers the Mac version.
+From either link, navigate to the L&L homepage to access the free trial or special offers.

 - Quicken.
 We don’t go into writing poetry because we’re awesome at accounting.
 But writers accrue lots of expenses that can be tax write-offs.
 The day a fiction writer earns their first publication check, they should be able to see how much they’d spent in submission fees or research to get that piece written and published.
 Writers who are freelancing need help managing not only expenses, but client accounts and invoicing and self-employment taxes.
 Especially if you have a recent graduate or job-changer getting started as a freelancer, this is a great way to say you believe in the business they are starting.
 Cost & where to buy: Quicken Home & Business 2014 retails $115; can be purchased as a download from various online sites including the manufacturer’s site, or at a range of stores including Best Buy, Costco or Target.
 It is currently on discount for $62 at this Amazon link, or check for discounting at other sellers.